joemoose/dungeoneers.d20/docs/appendix-h-dragonpowder.md

 - **Armor piercing**: Damage ignores three armor ratings; as with other weapons, a critical damage roll ignores all armor.
 - **Dangerous**: Gonnes always includes a bonus damage die.
 If you roll **double 1s** on a gonne’s damage and bonus damage dice roll, a misfire occurs, and your target suffers no harm.
 Consult the following Misfire Table for the result.
 - **Noisy**: Igniting dragonpowder has loud and explosive results.
 Animals flee when hearing the shot.
 Intelligent creatures will notice and investigate.
 - **Slow**: After attacking with a gonne, it must be reloaded.
-Reloading requires both hands and an actions per shot loaded.
+Reloading requires both hands and an action per shot loaded.

 ## Misfires

-If you roll double 1s on a gonne’s damage and inherent bonus dice, a misfire occurs instead of damage to your target.
+If you roll double 1s on a gonne’s damage and inherent bonus dice, a **misfire** occurs instead of damage to your target.
 Roll 2d6 and consult the following table for the result.

 **Misfires Table**